ngothuythanhtam/Movie-Website/README.md

 ## Features
 - Display a list of movies with details such as title, description, and genre.
-- User registration and login functionality.
+- Login functionality.
-- Search functionality to find movies by name or genre.
+- Search functionality to find movies by name.
-- Responsive design to ensure compatibility across devices.
+- Filter movies by genre.
 - Integration with MySQL to store and manage movie and user data.

 ## Prerequisites